 Santa Ana itself is not very tourist.
 It has lots of local (and very cheap) markets, a cute central square, but is otherwise not exceptional town.
 The street food is pretty good but there isn’t much selection of restaurants.
 And if you’re vegetarian, forget it.

-Visiting the Ruta de las Flores in El Salvador in 2021
+Visiting the Ruta de las Flores in El Salvador

 After failing to arrange a rental car, we got ourselves an uber to our first stop on the Ruta de las Flores: Apaneca.
 Though it was an hour away, Uber only charged us $30.

 An off-duty police officer picked us up, so we got to ask about violence and crime first-hand.
 He told us that El Salvador’s tourism initiative involved the government bulking up security forces including national police and even the military.
 There are some rough spots, but there is security basically anywhere that tourists would want to go.

 It all seemed to have good effect.
 We never felt uncomfortable walking or driving around, even at night.